 Where to stay in Copenhagen, Denmark?

 A great location doesn’t have to mean a high price.
 Cabinn City is budget friendly but still within walking distance of all the best attractions.
-The rooms are on the smaller side but this won’t matter if you plan to spend your day exploring rather than hiding out at the hotel.
+The rooms are on the smaller side, but this won’t matter if you plan to spend your day exploring rather than hiding out at the hotel.

 Right around the corner from Tivoli Gardens is a boutique, classic styled hotel.
 The Grand Hotel offers a great location, free wifi and spacious rooms.
-Also walking distance from the main city station which is ideal for a short stay in the city.
+Also within a walking distance from the main city station which is ideal for a short stay in the city.

 First Hotel Twentyseven